teh/postcode_district_outlines/README.markdown

 This project aims to generate a closed outline for each postal district.

+The ideal outlines would cover all of the land.
+That implies that two adjacent postcode outlines share boundary points where appropriate.

 # How it is done in theory

 1. Create a grid